RattyDAVE/pi-object-detection/README.md

-# Object Detection on Raspberry Pi 4
+# Object Detection on Raspberry Pi 4/3

+### Tested On

+- RPi4 with USB camera
+- RPi4 with Raspberry Pi Camera Module.
+- RPi3 with USB camera
-This has been tested on a Raspberry Pi 4 with a USB camera and the Raspberry Pi Camera Module.
+- RPi3 with Raspberry Pi Camera Module.

 The purpose is to get the object detection and proof of concept working in the minimum time.